amedina64/LP-MSPM0G3507-Micro1-Labs/Prerequisites/Intro/README.md

 ## **Hexadecimal Representation and Pin Configuration**
 In embedded systems, hexadecimal representation is commonly used to configure registers.
 Registers often consist of 32 bits (4 bytes), and each bit controls a specific feature or behavior.

 One hexadecimal digit represents 4 bits (a nibble).
-This makes it compact and readable format for binary values/
+This makes it compact and readable format for binary values.

     - Example